Download PicBackMan and start free, then upgrade to annual or lifetime plan as per your needs.

 Issue: Large video files not syncing or taking very long time

-Solution: OneDrive has a per-file size limit
+to upload Solution: OneDrive has a per-file size limit

 of 100GB.
 For large video files, manually upload them instead of sync.
 Or use